Skip to main content

 2. Where Does Beisa Oryx Live?

-Beisa Oryx are found in semi-arid areas of eastern Africa, including Kenya, Tanzania, Ethiopia, and Somalia.
+Beisa Oryx are found in semi-arid areas of Eastern Africa, including Kenya, Tanzania, Ethiopia, and Somalia.
 They prefer open grasslands and plains with scattered bushes and trees.

 3. How Big Are Beisa Oryx?